Email privacy: Email at work

 Most employers make employees sign an agreement that grants the right to monitor their email and computer usage.
 Signing this agreement normally deprives an employee of any reasonable expectation of privacy which means that employer can legally search through employee emails.
 Even without an agreement, courts have rarely found that the employee had a reasonable expectation of privacy to their email at work for a variety of reasons.
 For example, one court held that emails used in a business context are simply a part of the office environment, the same as a fax or copy machine, in which one does not have a reasonable expectation of privacy.
 Another court found that by corresponding with other people at work, work email was inherently work-related, and thus there could be no reasonable expectation of privacy.

 Employers usually do not have very many obstacles preventing them from searching employee emails.
 Employers may take the position that employees are sending communications from their equipment that could affect their business; this is usually considered to be a sufficient justification to search through employee emails.
 Employers may also monitor work emails to ensure the email system is being used appropriately for work purposes.
 Furthermore, as workplace harassment lawsuits are prevalent, one way for employers to protect themselves from liability is to monitor and attempt to prevent any harassment in the first place.
 Many employers run software that searches for offensive words and highlights problematic emails.
 The other main concern with liability is that old emails may be used against the employer in a lawsuit.
+Many employers consider the monitoring of emails to be a right, as well as a necessity, because they take ownership of the resources.
+The justifications that employers use to reason their monitoring appears to be legal, like preventing misuse of resources that they own.